 The artist that we know as Pablo Picasso was born in Malaga, city in the Andalusia region of Spain, on 25 October 1881 and baptized as Pablo Diego José Francisco de Paula Juan Nepomuceno María delos Remedios Crispiniano de la Santísima Trinidad Picasso, which represents a long list of saints and various relatives that family wanted to honor.
 According to Spanish law, the parents’ last names were also added: Ruiz (father) & Picasso (mother).
 Practically, only first and last part of the full artist’s name are known to the world who is still fascinated by Pablo Picasso artwork.

-The child-prodigy, Picasso, was artistically gifted early in life - his mother remembered that his first word was ‘piz’ as a shortened version of Spanish word ‘lapis’ (pencil).
-His father recognized the boy’s talent early on and being an art professor, he preached to young Picasso the importance of classical training with an emphasis on drawing, perspective, and copying famous artists.
+Artist Picasso was gifted early in life - his mother remembered that his first word was ‘piz’ as a shortened version of Spanish word ‘lapis’ (pencil).
+His father recognized the boy’s talent early on.
+Being an art professor, he preached to the young boy the importance of classical training with an emphasis on Picasso line drawings, perspective, and copying famous artists.
 There is even a story in the Picasso family archives similar to that of young Leonardo da Vinci surpassing his teacher Antonio Verrocchio: father Don José Ruiz’ found young Picasso painting over his unfinished sketch of a pigeon and felt that the thirteen-year-old student had become a master, as Picasso line drawing was so superb.
 That incident forced the father to give up painting for life.
 Though the talent of Pablo Picasso doesn’t raise any doubt, the story is a little fictional, as Don José Ruiz’ continued his career as an art professor and artist and the paintings produced later in his life are still offered at art auctions.

 Picasso had an interesting insight on the fate of child-prodigies: “Unlike in music, there are no child prodigies in painting.
 What people regard as premature genius is the genius of childhood.
 It gradually disappears as they get older.
 It is possible for such a child to become a real painter one day, perhaps even a great painter.
 But he would have to start right from the beginning.
 So far as I am concerned, I did not have that genius.
 My first drawings could never have been shown at an exhibition of children’s drawings.
 I lacked the clumsiness of a child, his naivety.
 I made academic drawings at the age of seven, the minute precision of which frightened me.”

-As a young artist Picasso strived in Barcelona, easily passing an entrance exam to the advanced class of the School of Fine Arts at the age of 13.
+As a young artist, Picasso strived in Barcelona, easily passing an entrance exam to the advanced class of the School of Fine Arts at the age of 13.
 Soon his father decided to send Pablo to Madrid to continue his education in the best art school – the Royal Academy.
 At the age of 16 the young Picasso was on his own in a city that had a lot to offer.
 Picasso rebelled against formal instruction and soon dropped out of school.
 At the same time, the Prado museum became his university, feeding his hungry mind the opportunity to admire originals of many famous artists such as Diego Velázquez, Francisco Goya, Francisco Zurbarán, and El Greco.
-Their influences are clear in Picasso’s later works.
+Their influences are clear in Pablo Picasso artwork.

 This period in Picasso’s life also marks the falling out with his family, who couldn’t forgive him for his betrayal of classical art principles.
 It was a life-changing decision for Picasso that he later described in his own words: “It took me four years to paint like Raphael, but a lifetime to paint like a child.”